Tractor Trailers Unique Accident Dangers

 Critical Events and Critical Reasons for Truck-Trailer Accidents

-The FMCSA conducted a study on the most common causes of truck accidents.
+The FMCSA conducted a study on the most common causes of semi-truck accidents.
 Although the study was conducted several years ago, there is no indication the information is not still relevant.
 The study identified both critical events resulting in accidents and the critical reasons that lead up to the occurrence of the critical events.

 Three major critical events: